 How to Become a Construction Laborer or Helper

-Although the majority of workers learn by assisting experienced workers, some opt for apprenticeship programs.
-Programs generally include 2 to 4 years of technical instruction and on-the-job training.
-The Laborers International Union of North America requires 160 hours of training before workers are allowed on site.
-Workers learn basic construction skills, such as communication, blueprint reading, proper tools and equipment use, and safety and health procedures.
-The remainder of the curriculum consists of specialized skills training in three of the largest segments of the construction industry: building construction, heavy and highway construction, and environmental remediation for removing such materials as lead or asbestos.
+Although the majority of construction laborers and helpers learn by assisting experienced workers, some construction laborers opt for apprenticeship programs.
+Programs generally include 2 to 4 years of technical instruction and OJT.
+The Laborers' International Union of North America (LIUNA) requires a minimum of 4,000 hours of OJT, accompanied by 300 hours of related instruction in such areas as signaling, blueprint reading, using proper tools and equipment, and following health and safety procedures.
+The remainder of the curriculum consists of specialized training in one of these eight areas:

 Licenses, Certifications, and Registrations

 Math skills.
-Laborers and some helpers need to perform basic math calculations to do their job.
-They often help with measuring on jobsites or they may be part of a surveying crew.
+Construction laborers and some helpers need to perform basic math calculations while measuring on jobsites or assisting a surveying crew.

 Mechanical skills.
 Construction laborers are frequently required to operate and maintain equipment, such as jackhammers.

 Physical stamina.
 Construction laborers and helpers must have the endurance to perform strenuous tasks throughout the day.
 Highway laborers, for example, spend hours on their feet—often in hot temperatures—with few breaks.